Subsections of CrowdStrike Cloud Security

 [] I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND

-Wait for the CloudFormation status to change to CREATE_COMPLETE
+Wait for the CloudFormation status to change to CREATE_COMPLETE state.

 Option 2: Launch using Customizations for Control Tower